-Online Juris Doctor Degree Programs for 2022
+Online Hybrid Juris Doctor Degree Programs for 2026

 What Is a Juris Doctor?

 Juris doctor is Latin for Doctor of Law.
-A Juris Doctor, J.D. for short, is a professional law degree and academic credential conferred by law schools upon graduation.
+A Juris Doctor, JD for short, is a professional law degree and academic credential conferred by law schools upon graduation.
 This graduate degree enables you to sit for the bar exam and earn a license to practice law.
 It typically consists of 85 to 90 credits and takes three years of full-time study.
 It is considered “the first degree in law” by the American Bar Association (ABA).

-Online and Hybrid J.D.
-Programs
+Online and Hybrid JD Programs

 Loyola University